gacetta/notes/sortingAlgos.md

       return arr;
     }

 **TIME COMPLEXITY:** - worst case O(n^2).
-Best case (nearly sorted) - O(n)
+Best case (nearly sorted using noSwap) - O(n)

 *WHEN IT'S GOOD* - Bubble Sort (with noSwaps) is potentially a good choice if the data set is nearly sorted.

 ---
 ### Selection Sort
 ---
-Similar to bubble sort, but instead of first placing large values into sorted position, it places small values into sorted position
+Similar to bubble sort, but instead of first placing large values into sorted position, it places small values into sorted position.
+It does this by finding the smallest value in each iteration, storing that index, and swapping it with the first element after traversing the entire array.

 EXAMPLE - single pass
 go through array looking for minimum value, then swap that to the front